programminghistorian/ph-submissions/lessons/working-with-batches-of-pdf-files.md

 # Concluding remarks

-Over the past decades, PDF has become the de facto standard for archiving and exchanging digital text documents.
-This development has also not stopped at the humanities and will accelerate even further in view of the countless digitisation and editing projects.
+Over the past decades, PDF has become the de facto standard for archiving and exchanging digital text documents.[^5] This development has also not stopped at the humanities and will accelerate even further in view of the countless digitisation and editing projects.

 However, this is not only the case for projects that focus primarily on digitized historical sources.
 For many digitally generated contents, such as websites and interactive documents, no generally accepted archiving formats have yet been established.
 Therefore, PDF is often used in these cases as well.
 Sometimes contemporary source documents present us with the same challenges as inferior scans of historical documents.
 As a technical analysis by Duff Johnson shows, the Muller Report was digitally created, printed, scanned at least once, and in an inferior version sent for text recognition.
-Text and metadata were lost, which would have made working with the document much easier.[^5]
+Text and metadata were lost, which would have made working with the document much easier.[^6]

 ## Alternatives

 This lesson focused on tools that are easy to use and are available as open source software free of charge.
-There are a lot of open source and commercial [alternatives](https://en.wikipedia.org/wiki/List_of_PDF_software) to process PDF files.[^6] [Getting Started with Topic Modeling and MALLET](https://programminghistorian.org/en/lessons/topic-modeling-and-mallet) covers one of many alternatives for Topic Modelling.
+There are a lot of open source and commercial [alternatives](https://en.wikipedia.org/wiki/List_of_PDF_software) to process PDF files.[^7] [Getting Started with Topic Modeling and MALLET](https://programminghistorian.org/en/lessons/topic-modeling-and-mallet) covers one of many alternatives for Topic Modelling.

 [^1]: If you run into troubles [activating](https://docs.microsoft.com/en-us/windows/wsl/install-win10) the WSL check out the [troubleshooting](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting), [documentation](https://aka.ms/wsldocs), or the [learning](https://aka.ms/learnwsl) resources.